 Trips are led by Lakeside faculty and staff and include service; connecting with local community members of all ages; group bonding and discussions with classmates; and structured reflection and journaling.
 No technology is allowed on the trips, giving students an opportunity to be fully present rather than distracted by online activities.

 The trips provide an opportunity for students to pause and reflect on their lives, learn new skills, and test themselves in unexpected ways.
 After they return, students follow up with local service and academic activities related to the theme of their trip.

 Learn more on the Middle School Global Service Learning page.

 Throughout this trip, I gained a whole new perspective of what the word community means to different parts of the world.
 For Fijians, it's important that the whole community succeeds and that whole community prospers.
 This is different from the more independent outlook Americans have.
 In Fiji, I learned to live with this sentiment in mind.– Antoinette f.
 '19

 Lakeside Upper School’s Global Service Learning (GSL) program combines service learning with cultural immersion, inspiring and empowering students to be agents of change.

 Students participating in GSL live for a month in rural areas of the developing or near-developing world.
 After a week of on-campus learning about the culture, language, and economic and environmental context of their country, students and adult trip leaders travel to communities where they live until the end of their trip.
-Recent locations include the Dominican Republic, Ecuador, India, Morocco, Nicaragua, Tanzania, and Thailand.
+Recent locations include French Polynesia, Ecuador, China, Costa Rica, Tanzania, and Thailand.